 COMMUNITY IMPACT GRANTS

-To change lives in North Texas forever, United Way of Metropolitan Dallas invests donors' gifts in the highest quality programs that make measurable progress toward the United 2020 community goals:
+To change lives in North Texas forever, United Way of Metropolitan Dallas invests donors' gifts in the highest quality programs that make measurable progress toward the community goals:

 United Way invites 501(c)3 organizations doing outstanding work in these areas to consider applying for United Way Community Impact Grants.
-Nonprofits apply for funding for programs that align with the United 2020 strategies and their applications are reviewed by United Way staff and volunteers.
+Nonprofits apply for funding for programs that align with the community's ten year goals and strategies and their applications are reviewed by United Way staff and volunteers.
 Ultimately, United Way volunteers make all funding decisions in this competitive process.